 Students from diverse academic and industry backgrounds join a cohort class of professionals and complete an MBA degree program that is built on best-practices, know-what and know-how curriculum.
 Students may choose program study tracks that complete the MBA program in one or two years.

-Students may specialize the MBA curriculum in the areas of Business Analytics, Global Supply Chain Management, Global Finance, or International Business.
+Students may specialize for the MBA curriculum in the areas of Business Analytics, Global Supply Chain Management, Global Finance, or International Business.
 A general MBA is also available.

 The Master of Professional Accountancy (MPAc) program is designed to satisfy the “150-hour requirement” necessary for accounting professionals to become certified public accountants.
 Students can complete the MPAc program in two semesters of full-time attendance.
 A tax concentration was added to the MPAc program in 2010.